Español

 Overview

 A very skilled practitioner and a sophisticated advocate for his clients ...
-A very, very talented lawyer … He's very well known in the legal community and is a real weapon.
+A fountain of knowledge of local practice and custom A very, very talented lawyer … He's very well known in the legal community and is a real weapon.

 Jay B. Shapiro is a Shareholder in the Litigation Department.
 He is a member of the Firm's Board of Directors and sits on the Firm's Executive Committee.
 From 1998 to 2004, Jay served as the Firm's Managing Director.